Acko Ankarberg Johansson Steps Down from Swedish Government

-Ankarberg Johansson is leaving the government already on Tuesday, according to a press release from the Christian Democrats.
+Ankarberg Johansson is leaving the government as early as Tuesday, according to a press release from The Christian Democrats.

 She is also leaving her seat in the Riksdag and will not stand for re-election next year.
 This despite the fact that she announced as recently as September 1 that she will run for another term.

 "I am running for the Riksdag for another period.
 Healthcare and elderly care are among my priority issues.
-You should be able to trust the care, whoever you are and wherever you live", she wrote then.
+You should be able to trust the healthcare system, whoever you are and wherever you live," she wrote then.

 Time for someone else